AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 Playing the players, Alex thought.
 It amused her to think of the chairman as a piker.

 “Taking this further, an anticipatory network may sometimes be better understood as a network of *models* rather than as a network of *individuals*.
-To continue my analogy, if people are gambling on the outcome of the tournament without seeing either the player’s faces or their hands, they perceive the event not as a game between poker players but between different poker-playing strategies—inferred from each player’s match history—acting through the conduit of human hands.
+To continue my analogy, if people are gambling on the outcome of the tournament without seeing either the players' faces or their hands, they perceive the event not as a game between poker players but between different poker-playing strategies—inferred from each player’s match history—acting through the conduit of human hands.

 “From the gamblers’ perspective, the strategies of each player are in every sense as ‘real’ as the players themselves.
 After all, the models are the ‘thing’ they are betting on and the humans merely vehicles.
 The perspective of the anticipatory systems analyst is much the same.
 The internal predictive models are as real as the underlying systems, and a network of individuals can be conceptualized as a network of models.
 They are duals.
 Fundamentally equivalent views that can be naturally exchanged for each other.

 “But duals are not identical.
 Although systems must behave in a strictly causal way, with one interaction leading to another, models do not.
 The framework of causality simply cannot be applied to the ‘meta-behavior’ of models interacting with other models, because these interactions exist outside of time.
 To the question, ‘when did rock beat scissors,’ one can only answer, ‘whenever the rules of *rock, paper, scissors* were first conceivable’—now, then, and forever.

 “This acausality has other consequences.
 Even when the myriad interactions between individuals in a crowd can be exhaustively catalogued, it is often impossible to predict their collective behavior once the number of individuals becomes overwhelming.
 Much like dealing with the sudden spread of an epidemic, it becomes impossible to trace the chains of causality.
 On the other hand, it is very easy to design games—even games with very rich behavior—that always converge on completely predictable outcomes no matter how many players it has or how clever its players are.
-An example is the class of games that do not explicitly specify a winner-take-all dynamic in their rules, but guarantee a single winner at the end nonetheless.
+An example is the class of games whose rules do not explicitly specify a winner-take-all dynamic, but guarantee a single winner at the end nonetheless.

 “You and I know these games very well.”
 Powell said.
 “Don’t we?”

-”It’s not like you to beat around the bush.”
+“It’s not like you to beat around the bush.”
 Williams was tapping his foot.
-“What does it all mean to us?
+“What does this all mean to us?
 Why was it sent to us?”

 “I find that terrible things tend to happen when I speak plainly,” Powell retorted.
 “But if you can indulge me for a little longer.”